jenna-tb-ekwealor/meep_lab/content/authors/KayleeMacomb/_index.md

     link: 'mailto:kmacomb@sfsu.edu'
 ---

-Hi my name is Kaylee and I am a fourth year studying Biology with a concentration in Ecology.
-I am from San Mateo here in the Bay Area.
-I am a current URISE scholar and participated in the PINC summer program in the MEEP lab as well!
-My project/research interests include public, environmental, and community health, data analysis, and bioinformatics.
+Hi my name is Kaylee and I am a graduate student in the MEEP lab!
+I am pursuing my master of science in biology with a concentration in integrative biology.
+I am a Bay Area native and completed my undergrad at SFSU as well, with a degree in ecology, evolution, and conservation biology.
+I am interested in plant genetics and genomes and am more broadly interested in evolutionary biology, bioinformatics, agriculture, public health, and plant diseases.
+My current research focuses on the evolution of cosexuality in the moss, Syntrichia princeps.
+Outside of the lab I enjoy thrifting, weightlifting, hiking, and baking!